 A stool culture is done to:

 - Find the cause of symptoms.
 It can help explain symptoms such as severe or bloody diarrhea, an increased amount of gas.
-It can also help find the cause of nausea, vomiting, loss of and identify certain types of bacteria, viruses, fungi, or parasites that are causing infections or diseases.
+It can also help find the cause of nausea, vomiting, loss of and identify certain types of bacteria, viruses, or fungi that are causing infections or diseases.
 These include